Safety at schools

 What is the new DOE indoor school mask policy?

-Masks will now be optional for K-12 students and staff as of Monday, March 7, 2022.
+Masks will now be optional for K-12 students and staff as of Monday, March 7, 2022 and for pre-K staff and students as of Monday, June 13.

 What are the policies with regard to students or staff requesting others to wear or not wear masks?